nopnop2002/esp-idf-ak8975/README.md

 You can change the design and color according to your preference.

 # Show direction using panda3d library
-You can show direction using [this](https://www.panda3d.org/) library.
+You can show Earth's angle using [this](https://www.panda3d.org/) library.
+The Earth's angle follows the sensor angle.
 panda.py acts as a UDP display server.
 The earth texture was borrowed from [here](https://science.nasa.gov/earth/earth-observatory/blue-marble-next-generation/base-map/).